-What is the financial benefit of work from home vs work from office vs hybrid work environments?
-There are plenty of studies surveying worker satisfaction in different work from home arrangements, but as a fractional CFO, I care less about a squishy metric like “satisfaction” and more about the bottom line.
+What is the financial benefit of working from home vs work from the office vs hybrid work environments?
+There are plenty of studies surveying worker satisfaction in different work-from-home arrangements, but as a fractional CFO, I care less about a squishy metric like “satisfaction” and more about the bottom line.
 Don’t get me wrong – employee satisfaction definitely affects profits.
 But using just employee satisfaction to analyze work from home vs work from office fails to grasp the big picture.
-What about the cost of office rent versus work from home stipends?
+What about the cost of office rent versus work-from-home stipends?
 How does productivity change in the home environment?
 Are customers more or less satisfied when served by employees working from home?

-Knowing the financial impact of work from home vs work from office is critical to setting your company policy moving forward.
+Knowing the financial impact of working from home vs working from the office is critical to setting your company policy moving forward.

-My finance team performed a rigorous cost benefit analysis of working from home and hybrid work versus our baseline of 100% working from office.
+My finance team performed a rigorous cost-benefit analysis of working from home and hybrid work versus our baseline of 100% working from the office.
 The results were surprising…

 Work from Home Costs that Really Matter